You've decided you're ready to get divorced, but what must you do next? You need to learn how the divorce process works.

 - Spousal support (also known as alimony in some states)

 You must answer within the deadline set by state law.
 In responding, you can fill out the court forms yourself, at a legal clinic, or with the help of an experienced divorce lawyer.
 Consider hiring an attorney if there are disagreements about what to do with children or property.

 Mediation and Settling a Divorce Case

 Many divorces end with a settlement agreement signed by both parties.
 Some states require mediation to help reach a property settlement and a parenting plan.

 Even without a formal program, you and your spouse can use a collaborative divorce process from the beginning.
 Alternatively, you may agree to use an alternative dispute resolution specialist or an arbitrator to help you settle your divorce.

 Trial and Appeals

-If your case goes to trial, you’ll need to present evidence, possibly including testimony from witnesses, so the judge can decide a property settlement for you.
-It will be easier if you’re represented by an attorney at trial.
-It’s also possible you want to appeal or modify a divorce judgment.
+If your divorce case goes to trial, you must present evidence.
+This evidence can include documents and testimony from witnesses.
+Evidence aids the judge in making decisions about your property, parenting time, and support before issuing the court order in your divorce case.
+It will be easier if an attorney represents you at trial.
+You may also want to appeal or modify a divorce judgment.
 This section provides articles on these topics as well.